How to Train for High Altitude at Sea Level

 • Risk of Altitude Sickness: rapid ascent to high altitude can trigger altitude sickness, characterized by symptoms like headaches, nausea, and dizziness.

-Two people on the summit of a mountain at sunrise with big backpacks and equipment.
+Two people on the summit of a high altitude mountain at sunrise with big backpacks and equipment.

 Effective Strategies for Altitude Training